Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 One uses here the time decentered scheme \aimpl=0.6, while the time centered scheme in the explicit code is \aimpl=0.5 in the directory of molecular dynamics.
+It is noted that finite errors in divergence term accumulate if any method of finite difference scheme is utilazed.
 Four physical units are, i) time: 1/wpe (c/wpe: electron inertia length), ii) length: c/wpe, iii) mass: electron mass, iv) charge: electron charge.